Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Results

 \subsection{Controlling the sublattice melting}

-We next examine how the onset of sublattice melting varies systematically with particle density (Fig.~\ref{fig:fig7}).
-The temperature dependence of the carrier diffusivity, $D_{\mathrm{C}}$, for different packing fractions reveals that the melting behavior can be effectively tuned by density.
-As the packing fraction decreases, the transition becomes progressively broader, and the crossover region between solid-like and fluid-like states extends over a wider temperature range.
-This behavior indicates that the structural coherence of the host lattice weakens continuously as the density is reduced.
+We next examine how the onset of sublattice melting varies with density, characterized by the packing fraction in 2D (Fig.~\ref{fig:fig7}).
+The temperature dependence of the carrier diffusivity, $D_{\mathrm{C}}$, shows that decreasing packing fraction broadens the crossover between solid-like and fluid-like behavior.

-Consistent with this trend, we further show that the carrier particles become increasingly anharmonic at lower densities (Figs.~\ref{fig:fig7}\textit{A--I}).
-The broadening of the sublattice-melting regime thus directly correlates with the enhancement of carrier anharmonicity, demonstrating that these two phenomena are intrinsically linked.
-In particular, the density controls both the extent and sharpness of the transition, underscoring its pivotal role in governing the sublattice-melting process.
-Notably, even at the lowest examined density ($\phi = 0.65$), a pronounced sublattice-melting region persists (Figs.~\ref{fig:fig7}\textit{B--E}), with the carriers exhibiting liquid-like behavior even near room temperature.
-These findings provide fundamental insight into how sublattice melting can be deliberately induced or stabilized—potentially even at room temperature—through precise control of the packing density.
+This behavior indicates that the structural coherence of the host lattice weakens as density is reduced, consistent with a density-dependent lattice response in which lower densities exhibit earlier deviations from harmonic behavior, reflecting enhanced lattice softness that promotes more spatially extended and weakly correlated carrier dynamics.
+In contrast, higher densities maintain a more rigid lattice, leading to localized, heterogeneous motion and suppressed long-wavelength density fluctuations (see Supporting Information).

+Consistent with this trend, both the host and carrier dynamics become increasingly anharmonic at lower densities (Figs.~\ref{fig:fig7}\textit{A--I}), reflecting the progressive softening of the lattice.
+This softening shifts the onset of sublattice melting to lower temperatures, facilitates carrier diffusion, and reduces the degree of dynamical heterogeneity.